EBISPOT/clyh_ontology/README.md

 ### Editors' version

-Editors of this ontology should use the edit version, [src/ontology/chem-edit.owl](src/ontology/chem-edit.owl)
+Editors of this ontology should use the edit version, [src/ontology/clyh-edit.owl](src/ontology/clyh-edit.owl)

 ## Contact

-Please use this GitHub repository's [Issue tracker](https://github.com/obophenotype/chem/issues) to request new terms/classes or report errors or specific concerns related to the ontology.
+Please use this GitHub repository's [Issue tracker](https://github.com/EBISPOT/clyh_ontology/issues) to request new terms/classes or report errors or specific concerns related to the ontology.

 ## Acknowledgements

-This ontology repository was created using the [ontology starter kit](https://github.com/INCATools/ontology-starter-kit)
+This ontology was created as part of the CORBEL/MARIMBA project.